seanox/devwex/development/README.md

   Safety in data types is a win, but creates a larger binary and up until Java 4 you could handle it just fine.
 In general, many views are based on Java 4.
 - Java | Error handling | Catch block may ignore exception
-  Comment mainly on the why.
-The how can be seen in the code.
+  Comment mainly on the _why_.
+The _how_ can be seen in the code.
 However, this decision was made later in the project.
 But an empty catch block "can be ignored" was kind of like boilerplate.
 - Java | Java language level migration aids | Java 5 | Raw use of parameterized class